A Current Look At Virginia’s Psychedelic Laws (2023)

 Therefore, if the police catch you with DMT, they can charge you for committing a Class 5 felony, which carries penalties of up to 10 years in prison with fines of $2500.

-There are two religious groups that have been granted an exception to this law — União do Vegetal and Santo Daime — both of which can legally use the traditional DMT-containing plant medicine called ayahuasca.
+Two religious groups have been granted an exception to this law — União do Vegetal and Santo Daime — both of which can legally use the traditional DMT-containing plant medicine called ayahuasca.

 Related: List of Plants That Contain DMT.